 5. Connected – developing and maintaining relationships across a diverse population

-How can large organizations increase belonging at work?
+How can large organisations increase belonging at work?

-Start by aligning organizational initiatives to the belonging model.
+Start by aligning organisational initiatives to the belonging model.
 What are you currently doing to ensure people feel welcomed, known, included, supported, and connected?

 Next, focus on manager empowerment .
-An organization with more than 10,000 employees can struggle to implement large programs quickly, but changes at the front line can have a large impact.
+An organisation with more than 10,000 employees can struggle to implement large programs quickly, but changes at the front line can have a large impact.

 Thirdly, look for the low hanging fruit.
 AWI research has consistently shown that recognition frequency correlates strongly with sense of belonging at work.
 How can you increase recognition frequency for every employee on your team?

 Measuring belonging is important because if you’re not tracking belonging levels it’s impossible to know if you’ve had the desired impact.
 AWI recommends incorporating a belonging question into your employee engagement survey such as:

 How strong is your sense of belonging at work?